-Upcoming Intel 12th Generation Processor (Alder Lake) – Early Specification and Benchmark
+Intel 12th Generation Processor (Alder Lake) – Specification, Availability, and Performance Benchmark

 It is an important launch for Intel as it is losing desktop processor market share to AMD, thanks to the Ryzen 5000 series.

 AMD wins hands-down when we compare the Intel 11th Gen Vs. AMD Ryzen 5000 series and this new launch may help Intel get back in the lead.

 Notably, the AMD Ryzen 5000 series is based on the 7 nm manufacturing process, and Intel’s new 12th Gen processors will be the first to use the 10 nm process for desktop processors.